repository-preservation/lcmap-spark/docs/applications.rst

 Derivative Docker Image
 -----------------------
 All SEE application Dockerfiles should begin with: ``FROM lcmap-spark:<version>``, such as ``FROM lcmap-spark:1.0``.

-For a full view of what's available in the lcmap-spark base image, see the `Dockerfile <../Dockerfile>`_.

 For a list of available lcmap-spark images, see https://hub.docker.com/r/usgseros/lcmap-spark/tags/.